tflynn/app_config/README.md

 If certain conventions are observed, it can also independently manage configurations for multiple AppConfig-enabled components within a single application.

-It is based on Apache Commons Configuration http://commons.apache.org/configuration .
+It is based on [Apache Commons Configuration](http://commons.apache.org/configuration "Apache Commons Configuration").

 ## Typical usage